PDBrite/tiny-crm/PRISMA_MIGRATION.md

 # Migrating from Supabase to Prisma

-This document outlines the process of migrating the Lead Manager application from direct Supabase database access to using Prisma ORM with Supabase as the PostgreSQL provider.
+This document outlines the process of migrating the Tiny CRM application from direct Supabase database access to using Prisma ORM with Supabase as the PostgreSQL provider.

 ## Why Prisma?